Tech Debt – What is Happening Below the Iceberg?

 The sooner you identify and resolve any tech debt issues, the smaller the impact is.
 If you leave it too late, the dependencies in your product build and build and build, and you can find yourself in a very difficult situation where your entire product architecture needs an overhaul as nothing is up to date.
 Aim to never be in this situation if possible.
 Do the ‘hard yards’ that I didn’t.

 There are almost limitless ways of building tech solutions, so don’t get railroaded into one way of thinking.
-Be open to advice and being challenged on your ideas, as the most effective solution could be right under your nose.
+Be open to advise and being challenged on your ideas, as the most effective solution could be right under your nose.
 But if you’re so committed to one way of building a product that you can’t sit back objectively and pick the best solution, then find people and partners that can help you make that decision.

 If you are looking for support to build your product, then we’d love to hear from you.
 You can get in contact via our website, or send us an email at email@example.com.